ACONIO/aconio.templates.robocorp.producer-consumer-py/README.md

 > See section [Update Root Robot Locators (Workaround)](#update-root-robot-locators-workaround) for a guide on how to use existing locators from subtree libraries.

 ### The `bot` Directory
 This directory holds the main functionality of all robot tasks.
 For each taks in the robot, a `.py` file should be held within this directory.
 For example, if the project defines a `Producer` and a `Consumer` task, the `bot directory` should hold a `producer.py` and a `consumer.py` that hold the main functionality of the tasks.

-As a best pratice, each task-specific file (e.g. `producer.py`) should provide a `run()` function which is invoked by the task function in `tasks.py` and hols the high-level logic of this specific task.
+If the project contains multiple consumer or producer files, a short name should be specified for the task, i.e. `consumer_<shortname>.py`.

-In addition to the task-specific files, the `bot` directory also offers a `common.py` file, which holds functions that are used across multiple tasks (e.g. `setup()` and `teardown()`).
+In addition to the task-specific files, the `bot` directory also offers a `common.py` file, which holds functions that are used across multiple tasks (e.g. `cleanup_robot_tmp_folder()`).

+The `bot` directory also holds an `internal` folder that contains all the files that offer important base-functionality for the robot, but do not directly contain the actual code of the automation (for example the robot configuration, a context manager, utils, ...).

+- `internal/config.py`
+  - Here, all configuration options of the individual tasks are held
+- `internal/context.py`
+  - This file holds the context manager of the bot, which is responsible for initialization and teardown of all the libraries and applications used within the process
+- `internal/errors.py`
+  - The errors contained within this file can be used to represent the commonly used `Application Error` and `Business Error` in RPA automations.
+Such errors will be automatically handeled appropriately through the Robocorp work items library
+- `internal/tools.py`
+  - Here we keep different utils and tools that can be used across the project

 ### The `devdata` Directory
 Here, all files relevant for the development process are held.
 For more information about the `env.json` and `vault.json` see [environment variables](https://robocorp.com/docs/development-guide/variables-and-secrets/configuring-robots-using-environment-variables) and [local vault file](https://robocorp.com/docs/development-guide/variables-and-secrets/vault#local-vault-file-an-alternative-way-for-storing-local-secrets) from the official Robocorp documentation.